 To be considered for financial aid at Black Hawk College, a student must be a U.S. citizen or eligible non-citizen, have a high school diploma or GED equivalent (limited exceptions), enroll in an eligible degree or certificate program, and not be receiving financial aid at another school.
 The FAFSA and any other requested documentation should be submitted prior to July 1 for the fall tuition payment due date.
-However, FAFSAs will be accepted any time during the school year.
-All program eligibility requirements are subject to change.
+However, FAFSAs will be accepted throughout the school year.
+All program eligibility requirements are subject to change and late applications may have limited eligibility.
 All awards are subject to receipt of Federal and State funds.